akshayrivers/http-server/readme.md

-# Creating a README.md file with the provided content for the Java HTTP server project.

 # Simple Java HTTP Server

 This is a simple HTTP server written in Java that can handle basic HTTP methods: GET, POST, PUT, and DELETE.
 The server is designed to be easily extensible and provides a foundation for building more complex applications.